 U.S. Value and Small cap stocks still have room to recover

 The recent rally over the past two months has been something that has a lot of investors scratching their heads.
 Even with the tsunami of bad news, April and May were the two best consecutive months for the stock market since 1987.
 The market is forward looking, therefore, trying to time the market or waiting for “things to blow over” before putting money back into stocks oftentimes causes investors to miss the best days or months in the stock market.
-So how has the market performed in May and for this year so far, take a look at this chart.
+So how has the market performed in May and for this year so far?

 The recovery of the overall market has been led by the tech stocks holding their value and even increasing by over 9%, as shown by the return of the Nasdaq 100.
 However, by looking at the S&P 500 Value index, those stocks are still down over 14% Year to Date.
 We have seen a resurgence in value stocks in the trading days this week.
 This is mainly caused by the reopening of the economy and many believe the rally in these stocks still has room to grow.
 The value companies are heavily reliant on a growing economy and I believe we will start to see growth again by this fall.
 This year financial stocks are still down double digits Year to Date, the low interest rate environment has hurt these companies, but as the economy reopens the financial sector could once again return to levels we saw earlier this year.
 Adding an increase allocation to these value stocks and also small cap U.S. stocks is a good tactical shift to make over the next couple of months.
 As the U.S. economic picture improves, adding exposure to small caps as well could lead to significant upside over the upcoming months.
 Making these tactical rebalances to your portfolio can help to increase your chances that you are selling high and buying low.